floppydisk525/ConsoleEntryValidation/README.md

 The program orginially tried to use IndexOf or string.compare, but ran into issues with escape characters "\\".

 ## HELPFUL LINKS
-This is a good one with a nice example:
+This is an excellent link with a nice example:
 https://stackoverflow.com/questions/12117024/decimal-number-regular-expression-where-digit-after-decimal-is-optional

 https://regex101.com/